memfault/interrupt/_posts/2020-03-23-intro-to-renode.md

 ```

 > **Reset macro**: Renode looks for a macro named "reset", and uses it to reset
-> the machine when the `machine Reset` or `machine RequestReset`.
+> the machine when the `machine Reset` or `machine RequestReset` are issued.
 In our script,
 > we use that macro to reload our elf file every time, so we do not have to do
-> it manally between reset.
+> it manually between resets.
 This also guarantees that the latest elf file is
-> picked up and allows us to itterate on code quickly.
+> picked up and allows us to iterate on code quickly.

 ### Managing machine lifecycle